annasimps979-jpg/annasimps979-jpg.github.io/The-Economy/README.md

 *  Specialist labor requires a successful skill challenge of the appropriate type, and will earn players 10 cr per day.
 *  Criminal labor, including smuggling and burglary, will net the players 2d8 cr per day and will require a successful skill challenge to avoid facing consequences.

+### Sections

-This section outlines the goods and services that players will need during your Last Odyssey campaign.
+This section outlines the goods and services that player characters will have access to during a typical Last Odyssey campaign.
 * [Equipment:](Equipment/) Weapons, armor, and accessories.
 * [The Party Inventory:](The-Party-Inventory/) Battle items, travel items, and miscellaneous carried objects.
 * [Followers:](Followers) Characters that the party can hire with cr to aid them during battle.